 What is Loan against FD?

 Loan against FD (Fixed Deposit) is a type of secured loan where customers can pledge their fixed deposit as security and get a loan in return.
 The amount of loan depends on the FD deposit amount.
 This can go up to 90% – 95% of the deposit amount.

 Who can Apply for a Loan against FD?

-- Loan against fixed deposits is extended to all the fixed deposit holders, be it individual holder or those with joint accounts
+- Loan against fixed deposits is extended to all the fixed deposit holders, be it individual holders or those with joint accounts

 - FD in the name of a minor does not qualify for this facility

 - Investors of a 5-year tax-saving FD cannot apply for this type of loan

 Benefits of Loan against FD

-Some of the reasons of why one should shift to loan against FD are mentioned below:
+Some of the reasons why one should shift to a loan against FD are mentioned below:

 - Lower interest rates compared to other types of loans like personal loans (0.5% – 2% above the applicable FD rate)

 - No need to break FD and go for premature withdrawal thus suffering a loss of interest on FD

 - No processing fees charged

 - Can be availed against domestic as well as NRI FDs

 - Can be repaid as a lump sum or in instalment (not later than FD tenure)

 FD as Collateral/Security

 When availing loan against fixed deposit, banks keep customer’s FD as the collateral.
 This makes the loan thus raised secured.
 Since it’s a secured loan, interest charged for the same is cut short.
 In case the loanee is not able to repay the loan amount, the bank can easily procure it from the FD amount.
 Usually, this amount is settled at the time of maturity.